ntokos/check-aloxe/README.md

     vars.aloxe_timeout = 20
 }
 ```
-3.Then create a number of services that use the command on the hosts.
+3. Then create a number of services that use the command on the hosts.
 In Icinga2 these is much easy to do by using apply rules.
 Here are some examples:
 - create services to check couplers status for each desired crystal:
 ```